kernelshreyak/simulations/README.md

 - Some subprojects have their own local requirements or external dependencies
 - MuJoCo-based examples require MuJoCo to be installed and working on your machine
+- Modelica examples under `modelica_simulations/` need a Modelica toolchain such as OpenModelica or Dymola to simulate and visualize the `.mo` files
 - GPU/OpenGL examples under `particle_simulations/gpu_particle_sim/` require a native toolchain and graphics libraries
 - Notebook-based work is easiest to explore in Jupyter